The U.S. is destroying $9.7 million in contraceptives. Is there another option?

 The State Department has confirmed plans to destroy millions of dollars' worth of taxpayer-funded contraceptives meant for women in low-income countries.
 The controversial move comes as the Trump administration continues to scale back foreign aid.

-A stockpile of family planning products — including IUDs, implants and pills — worth $9.7 million has been stuck at a warehouse in Belgium since the administration dismantled USAID and froze foreign aid earlier this year, according to statements from multiple humanitarian groups and U.S. lawmakers.
+A stockpile of family planning products — including IUDs, implants and pills — worth $9.7 million has been stuck at a warehouse in Belgium since the administration dismantled the U.S. Agency for International Development (USAID) and froze foreign aid earlier this year, according to statements from multiple humanitarian groups and U.S. lawmakers.

 The contraceptives were intended for girls and women in low-income countries, particularly in sub-Saharan Africa.
 But instead of going to crisis zones and refugee camps, they will be incinerated in Europe.